 If you have any questions concerning the environmental review process, please contact Chris Kern at 415-575-9037

 The San Francisco Public Utilities Commission (SFPUC) owns and operates the Hetch Hetchy Regional Water System that delivers drinking water to 2.7 million people in Alameda, Santa Clara, San Mateo, Tuolumne and San Francisco counties.

 In 2008, the SFPUC adopted the Water System Improvement Program (WSIP), to repair, replace, and seismically upgrade the Hetch Hetchy Regional Water System.
 The Alameda Creek Recapture Project (ACRP) is one component of the WSIP.
 The Calaveras Dam Replacement Project (CDRP), another WSIP project, is designed to restore the historic storage capacity of Calaveras Reservoir.
-CDRP is currently in construction with completion scheduled for spring 2019.
+CDRP is currently in construction was completed in June 2019.

 As a part of the regulatory requirements for future operations of Calaveras Reservoir when the new dam is completed, the SFPUC agreed to implement bypass and instream flow schedules for Alameda and Calaveras creeks, to be protective of Central California Coast steelhead below the Alameda Creek Diversion Dam (ACDD) and Calaveras Dam.

 The ACRP would recapture water that will be released from Calaveras Reservoir and/or bypassed around the ACDD during future operations of Calaveras Reservoir.
 The recaptured water would maintain the historical contribution from the Alameda Watershed to the SFPUC regional water system, in accordance with the SFPUC’s water rights.